 When oily skin runs in the family, the chances are high that everyone will have larger pores that produce more oil.
 Any kind of skin that is genetically oily is also prone to acne and frequent breakouts.

-Today especially, people are hunting for products to reverse the effects of time on the skin and it might be that these very attempts they are causing this rise in oil production.
+People today are hunting for products that reverse the effects of time on the skin.
+It might be that these very attempts are causing this rise in oil production.

-Do you suffer from shiny, greasy skin?
+Do you suffer from shiny, oily skin?
 I bet it gets worse during the summer months, doesn’t it?
-Well of course it does!
-All of that heat, humidity, and prolonged sun exposure can really make those oil-making glands get in some overtime.
-No worries though, because you can avoid this by taking a few necessary precautions and treating your skin properly after you’ve put it through who knows what throughout the day.
+All that heat, humidity, and prolonged sun exposure can make those oil-making glands go on an overdrive.
+No worries though, because you can avoid this by taking a few necessary precautions.
 Check out our tips to see what we mean!

-- Always pull your hair back from your face when possible.
+- Always pull your hair away from your face when possible.

 - Wash your pillowcases at least every other day because the oils from your skin rub off onto them while you sleep.

-- Wash your face every single night, whether you think you need to or not, with a mild acne wash.
+- Wash your face every single night, whether you think you need to or not, with a mild cleanser.

 - Remember you need to moisturize too!
-The best moisturizer for oily skin will be one that is light, without a bunch of unnecessary oils in it, because obviously, your skin doesn’t need much help.
+Choose a light moisturizer, because obviously, your skin doesn’t need more oil.

-- Always use sunblock when going out into the sun for prolonged periods of time.
-This not only helps to keep your oil glands producing at a minimum, but it can also help to protect your skin from drying out or becoming severely damaged.
+- Always use sunblock when going out into the sun for prolonged periods.
+This helps your oil-producing glands not go on an overdrive.
+It protects your skin from drying out or becoming severely damaged.

 - Use the right kind of makeup.
 If your skin is very oily, this should mean a good primer in addition to your foundation, powder, or whatever else you may use.

 - Always drink plenty of water to stay hydrated.
-Dehydration can take many forms, and for a lot of oily skin types, this means that your skin will start kicking out extra oils in order to ‘protect’ your skin from drying out.
+Dehydration can take many forms, and for a lot of oily skin types, this means that your skin will start kicking out extra oils to “protect” your skin from drying out.

 - Steer clear of oily, fatty foods, and opt for a well-balanced diet consisting of healthy options instead.

-- If you aren’t wearing makeup, you can splash your face with some cool water and pat dry instead of using blotting papers.
+- If you aren’t wearing makeup, you can splash your face with some cool water and pat dry.

-- If you end up with a sunburn or if your oily skin turns to dry, flaky skin because of sun exposure, try using a small amount of Aloe Vera.
-This stuff helps the skin to heal quicker and can alleviate any itchy, painful symptoms associated with prolonged sun exposure.
+- If you end up with a sunburn or if your oily skin turns to dry, flaky skin because of sun exposure, try using a small amount of aloe vera.
+This stuff helps the skin heal quickly.
+It can alleviate any itchy, painful symptoms associated with prolonged sun exposure.

 A sudden increase in the heat and humidity during the summer season can easily see a boost in the skin’s oil manufacturing.
 In comparison, when the air grows completely dry during winter, the skin may become dried out, and in an attempt to combat this dryness the body overcompensates with a surge in oil production.

-Using a cleanser that is designed for combination skin, will result in the skin being over-stripped of the oil that is necessary.
+Using a cleanser that is designed for combination skin will result in the skin being over-stripped of the necessary oils.
 This will undeniably stimulate a higher oil production to make up for it.

 The body naturally creates androgen hormones in response to anxiety, which brings about even more oil manufacturing.
-Likewise, birth control or hormone treatments can affect the oil levels in the skin.
-In fact, any medication can affect the balances of natural oils.
+Birth control or hormone treatments can also affect the oil levels in the skin.
+Any medication can affect the balance of natural oils.

-Much associate oily skin with teen years, this is not the whole story.
-While oily skin problems do not generally start up until around the age of puberty, those that do suffer from oily skin continue to have a lifetime of oily skin
+Many oily skin with teen years but this isn’t always the case.
+While oily skin problems don’t crop up until puberty, those that do suffer from oily skin continue to have a lifetime of oily skin.

-Oil development is activated through bodily hormone development, therefore everything related to hormones may lead to the skin becoming increasingly more oily.
-This includes the teenage years, at the beginning of each menstruation and also prenatal and menopause.
+Oil development is activated through bodily hormone development.
+Everything related to hormones may lead to the skin becoming increasingly more oily.
+This includes the teenage years, at the beginning of each menstruation, and prenatal and menopause.

-Using a piece of blotting paper to soak up oil could get rid of some the excess shine, yet what this is actually doing is pushing all that unnoticeable grime and hidden oil down deep into pores providing acne microbes with the kind of oxygen-free atmosphere they enjoy.
+Using a piece of blotting paper to soak up oil could get rid of some excess shine.
+But what it really does is push all that unseen grime deep into pores.
+Acne microbes thrive in that oxygen-free atmosphere.

 Oil or sebum is created by sweat glands.
 To escape, the oil is secreted to the skin nearest to the glands.
-This seals moisture in, which provides hair that healthy and balanced shine and keeps the face plump as well as moisturized.
-In some, too much oil is produced and instead of leaving the hair and skin healthy and balanced, it gives it an oily, glossy and grimy appearance.
+This seals moisture in, which provides healthy, shiny hair.
+In some cases, too much oil is produced and instead of leaving the hair and skin healthy and balanced, it gives it an oily, glossy and grimy look.

-The best way to regulate this is with suitable cleaning.
-By that I am not referring to extreme products, I am referring to suitable products.
-Oil development is actually triggered by inflammation, so the harsher and the more purifying, the more oil the skin is likely to produce.
-Rather, address oily skin with complete yet mild products designed specifically for oily skin.
+The best way to regulate this is with proper cleaning using the mild products.
+Oil development is triggered by inflammation—the harsher and the more purifying, the more oil the skin is likely to produce.
+Clean oily skin with mild products designed specifically for oily skin.

-A good cleanser is one that is made to clear away excess oil while still leaving the thin barrier of fatty acids that form a protective layer undamaged.
-It’s true that many change their cleansers depending on the time of the year opting for harsher ones during the summer months as their skin proves harder to clean.
+A good cleanser is mild, and doesn’t strip the skin of its protective layer.
+Many change their cleansers depending on the time of the year opting for harsher ones during the summer months as their skin proves harder to clean.

-This list is certainly not exhaustive, it does, however, contain the 6 main reasons for excessive oil production.
-Being aware of them can help you to make decisions to make small changes in your daily routine to manage over-oily skin.
+This list may not be complete but it contains the 5 main reasons for excessive oil production.
+Being aware of them can help you to make decisions and do small changes in your daily routine to manage over-oily skin.